logiqai/docs/irondb/administration/operations.md

 ## Service Management[​](https://docs.circonus.com/irondb/administration/operations#service-management) <a href="#service-management" id="service-management"></a>

-The IRONdb service is called `apica-irondb`.
+The IRONdb service is called `circonus-irondb`.

-To view service status: `/bin/systemctl status apica-irondb`
+To view service status: `/bin/systemctl status circonus-irondb`

-To start the service: `/bin/systemctl start apica-irondb`
+To start the service: `/bin/systemctl start circonus-irondb`

-To stop the service: `/bin/systemctl stop apica-irondb`
+To stop the service: `/bin/systemctl stop circonus-irondb`

-To restart the service: `/bin/systemctl restart apica-irondb`
+To restart the service: `/bin/systemctl restart circonus-irondb`

-To disable the service from running at system boot: `/bin/systemctl disable apica-irondb`
+To disable the service from running at system boot: `/bin/systemctl disable circonus-irondb`

-To enable the service to run at system boot: `/bin/systemctl enable apica-irondb`
+To enable the service to run at system boot: `/bin/systemctl enable circonus-irondb`

 ## Logs[​](https://docs.circonus.com/irondb/administration/operations#logs) <a href="#logs" id="logs"></a>